dotnet/docs-aspire/docs/extensibility/secure-communication-between-integrations.md

 ## Summary

-This article demonstrated how to flow authentication credentials from a custom resource to a custom integration.
+This article demonstrated how to flow authentication credentials from a custom resource to a custom client integration.
 The custom resource is a MailDev container that allows for either incoming or outgoing credentials.
-The custom integration is a MailKit client that sends emails.
-By updating the resource to include the username and password parameters, and updating the integration to parse and use these parameters, you can flow authentication credentials from the resource to the integration.
+The custom client integration is a MailKit client that sends emails.
+By updating the resource to include the `username` and `password` parameters, and updating the integration to parse and use these parameters, authentication flows credentials from the hosting integration to the client integration.